 It is called Defy Ventures.
 Here is some information about this innovative program from their website – which is targeted at the ex felons who they seek to help:

 MBA-like training, real business plan competitions, and real money.

 After completing a 45-day introductory training during evenings and weekends, you can be one of the 60 committed applicants who will qualify for a prestigious internship with Defy and the chance to pitch a business concept to investors for a 1 in 4 shot at winning $3,000 in seed funding.
 During the 3-month paid internship, you’ll launch a business in partnership with Defy’s executive mentors and trainers, and present your results to investors in a final business plan competition where $100,000 in additional funding will be on the table.

 Entrepreneurship not your thing?
 If you’re serious about making it in sales, customer service, technology, management, or nonprofit leadership, Defy’s business and leadership training and its devoted private sector network will lead you into high-impact careers.
 Defy will introduce you to employers and support you every step of the way.

 Want to contribute to your community?
 Today’s most respected entrepreneurs do more than just lead for-profit businesses.
-Use your training to champion community projects and inspire young people who will look to you as a role model.
+If you read recent posts on http://jonstreet.com, you will see how you can use your training to champion community projects and inspire young people who will look to you as a role model.

 Defy’s leadership is no rookie when it comes to entrepreneurship—our founder is a former venture capitalist who launched another similar entrepreneurship program that created 500 success stories.
 60 start-ups owned by men with felonies.
 Career placements that, for some, led to earnings of $100,000 in their first year out of prison.